INM-6/Builder/doc/Build-Plan-Files.md

 # Making a Plan

+## Collection of Plans

+  Builder uses plan definitions that are in a different file for each specific package build.
+The files are located in the `$PLANFILE_PATH` always in a structure of `<packagename>/<version>/<variant>`, where package name and version are obvious, and the `<variant>` allows for different build flags, code modifications, etc. If the `<variant>` is not given it is set to `default`.

+  The plan files are part of Builder, but you can easily choose to create your own repository of plans somewhere and set `PLANFILE_PATH` in `.buildrc` accordingly.

+  The tree of plan files looks something like this

+    plans
+    ├── cmake
+    │   └── 3.18.0
+    │       └── default
+    ├── gsl
+    │   ├── 2.6
+    │   │   └── default
+    │   └── gsl_key.txt
+    ├── libtool
+    │   └── 2.4.6
+    │       └── default
+    ├── nest-simulator
+    │   ├── 2.14.0
+    │   │   └── default -> ../common
+    │   ├── 2.16.0
+    │   │   └── default -> ../common
+    │   ├── 2.18.0
+    │   │   └── default -> ../common
+    │   ├── 2.20.0
+    │   │   └── default -> ../common
+    │   └── common
+    ├── python
+    │   └── 3.8.5
+    │       └── default
+    └── tree
+        └── 1.8.0
+            └── default

+  As long as the `<packagename>/<version>/<variant>` structure is there, you can use any scheme of symbolic links, includes, ... to reduce duplication of code.
+Keeping the plan files concise, containing only the minimum of necessary information, is important to keep the plan files maintainable.

+## Plan Files

   A build plan defines package specific variables that are used in the build steps.
 In a build plan you can override the default implementations of the single steps, that are executed in the following order: